sanskrit/raw_etexts_english/blogs/manasataramgini/2014-07-18_a-visitation-and-ruminations.md

 +++
-title = "A visitation andxa0ruminations"
+title = "A visitation and ruminations"

 +++
 Most of our fellow travelers in school and college, with some exceptions